MBasyl/PlatoVerification/README.md

   - Xenocrates of Chalcedon (tlg: 0634)
   - Speusippus fragmenta (tlg: 1692)

-## Preprocessing (processAll.py)
+## Preprocessing (main.py)

-- Extracting data from TEI to text
+1. Extract data from TEI to text (processXML.py)
-- create NER list to inspect manually
+2. create NER list (NERtokens.py) to inspect manually
+3. Use getTXTstatistics.py to obtain general overview of the corpus

-- create corpus stats -> delete texts with less than 2k words
+- remove texts with less than 2.000 words
+- remove 1200 words from Xenophon;9800 from Aristoteles, carefully reduce Plato to 300.000 by balancing early-mid-late-laws works.

-- create lemmatized and POS-tag dataset
+4. create POS-tagged dataset (processPOS.py)
-- clean text from diacritics(?)
+5. clean text from extra spaces and punctuation

+- NB: capitalize after periods and keep diacritics

-- sub NER with "x" to avoid topical bias
+6. substitute NER with "\*" to reduce topical bias
+7. Setup directories for ML

 # Experimental Set-up

 ## Unsupervised

-- Clustering
+- Clustering performed on full author profiles and on single documents
 - PCA?

 ## Supervised